eduarddrenth/excel-to-html-table/README.md

 # excel-to-html-table

+This Fork's changes:

+* only process first 3 columns in first sheet
+* just plain table cells, no headings
+* wrap in html/body
+* entities only or & and <
+* deal with missing cels in third column

 This program will convert each worksheet in and excel workbook into an HTML5 table and replace common symbols with their unicode equivalent(&amp;, &mdash;, &ndash)